Smirl/highheath/content/accommodation/index.md

     weight: 2

 ---
 State of the art penthouse accommodation of UPVC construction.
-Each with its own thermostatically controlled heating.
+Each with its own thermostatically controlled heating all year round which is included in the daily rate.
 The majority of our pens have a great view over looking the countryside so your cat can have a holiday as well.

 All suites have been built inside an existing building so its warm in the winter and cool in the summer.